orbitalflower/orbitalflower.github.io/_posts/2018-01-21-dnd3-extended-summon-list.md

 ---
 title: "Extended summon monster list for D&D 3.5"
 categories: rpg rules
+description: "A list creatures officially listed as conjurable by Summon Monster spells."
 ---

 The following creatures are listed in official D&D third edition sources as